What is Zen meditation?

 For example, a thought will pop in about something urgent you need to do today, or maybe of a pleasant memory from the past.
 Often it’s something mundane, like the shopping.
 You go, ‘yea I have to get carrots, and broccoli, and I think I need bread, I’m not sure, better check when I get up’.
 This is adding to the thought, and making it real in your mind.
 The Zen meditation method is to silently acknowledge, ‘that’s a shopping-thought cloud’, and watch it drift away.
 This is a great technique because it doesn’t make your thoughts wrong.
 And, over time, it teaches that thoughts are only thoughts, that’s all, and we don’t need to get involved in the drama of them, whether we’re meditating or not.

 If we struggle with the problem of how to get rid of thoughts this itself can become an issue.
 It’s like when you stop worrying about an itch it will just go away, but give it attention and it will persist.
-So with your thoughts, just let them be, don’t try to push them away.
+Same with your thoughts, just let them be, don’t try to push them away.

 Visualising your goals into reality is a form of meditation.
 Here you actively engage with your thoughts.
 As I said there is no correct way to meditate.
 What I usually do is retreat into a kind of nothingness.
 I sort of ‘feel’ myself become invisible and I allow the empty space to move through me.
 It’s difficult to explain, it’s something I just do inside (see Encounterment).